Latest Release

 In Production

-KNOLL (working title) looks behind the public façade of Florence Knoll’s life to discover the complex person whose style is indelibly stamped on interior designs from the 1940’s to today.
+Florence Knoll: Nothing Left to Chance looks behind the public façade of Florence Knoll’s life to discover the complex person whose style is indelibly stamped on interior designs from the 1940’s to today.

 Photo courtesy of Knoll Archive